-If enacted, AB 767 would expand the definition of infertility and mandate coverage for all non-experimental infertility treatments, including IVF, for all state-regulated commercial group and CalPERS plans in California.
-These provisions, as described in the Medical Effectiveness and Cost sections, would result in a reduction of \$133,897,000 in previously uncovered expenses associated with these treatments and a corresponding increase in utilization for all infertility diagnostics and treatments, primarily among persons with no or insufficient coverage at baseline.
-In this manner, cost-related treatment barriers may be attenuated thereby reducing income-associated disparities in infertility treatment use postmandate among enrollees impacted by AB 767.
-However, AB 767 does not limit the extent of cost-sharing for infertility treatments, which may temper the magnitude significantly if high co-insurance structures are applied as observed in other mandated states, like New Jersey (see the Benefit Coverage, Cost, and Utilization section for more information).
+AB 2781, as described in the Medical Effectiveness and Cost sections, would result in a reduction of \$152,317,000 in previously uncovered expenses associated with these treatments and a corresponding increase in utilization for all infertility diagnostics and treatments, primarily among persons with no or insufficient coverage at baseline.
+In this manner, cost-related treatment barriers may be attenuated thereby reducing income-associated disparities in infertility treatment use postmandate among enrollees impacted by AB 2781.
+However, AB 2781 does not limit the extent of cost sharing for infertility treatments, which may temper the magnitude of utilization significantly if high coinsurance structures are applied as observed in other mandated states, like New Jersey (see the Benefit Coverage, Cost, and Utilization section for more information).